Fury-Labs/furya/tests/cl-genesis-positions/README.md

 # Concentrated Liquidity Realistic Position Generation Script

-This script adds realistic positions to localfurya by querying Ethereum's Uniswap WETH / USDC pool and converting it into Osmosis genesis.
+This script adds realistic positions to localfurya by querying Ethereum's Uniswap WETH / USDC pool and converting it into Furya genesis.

 This script has 3 commands set via flags:

 - `getData` retrieves the data from the Uniswap subgraph and writes it to the disk
-- `convertPositions` converts the data from the Uniswap subgraph into Osmosis genesis by reading the file from the previous step and spinning up a mock Osmosis app to create positions on and, then, exporting genesis
+- `convertPositions` converts the data from the Uniswap subgraph into Furya genesis by reading the file from the previous step and spinning up a mock Furya app to create positions on and, then, exporting genesis
-- `mergeSubgraphAndLocalOsmosisGenesis` merges the genesis created from the subgraph data with the localfurya genesis.
+- `mergeSubgraphAndLocalFuryaGenesis` merges the genesis created from the subgraph data with the localfurya genesis.
 It is meant to only be called inside a localfurya container

 There are makefile commands defined that should help to interact with the script on the user's host machine.